-The primary outcome and control variables for this analysis are sourced from the Urban Institute's National Survey of America's Families (NSAF), a household survey designed to assess the well-being of non-elderly adults and children, particularly among low-income populations.
-The Urban Institute's purpose in collecting this data was to facilitate the study welfare programs targeting the poor, particularly as fiscal responsibility for such programs transferred from federal to state government in 1996.11
+The primary outcome and control variables are sourced from the National Survey of America's Families (NSAF), a household survey designed and implemented by the Urban Institute, with data collection performed by Westat.
+In collecting these data, the Urban Institute intended to facilitate the study of welfare programs targeting the poor, particularly as fiscal responsibility for these programs transferred from federal to state government in 1996.17

-In total, the NSAF data constitute a repeated cross-section of roughly 42,000 households per year during 1997, 1999 and 2002.
-The data are nationally representative, and are also representative at the state level for 13 selected "focal states".
-The NSAF's coverage of economic hardship among low-income individuals makes it particularly useful in the context of my study.
+In total, the NSAF data constitute a repeated cross-section of roughly 42,000 households per year during 1997, 1999 and 2002.18 The data are nationally representative, and are also representative at the state level for 13 selected "focal states".19 The NSAF's coverage of economic hardship among low-income individuals, and its large, state-representative samples within three payday-prohibiting states make it particularly useful in the context of my study.
 Furthermore, the survey's inclusion of county-level geographic identifiers facilitates the measurement of household location relative to state borders and payday loan store locations.
-14